apache/skywalking-python/docs/en/setup/advanced/LogReporter.md

 `log_reporter_max_buffer_size` - The maximum queue backlog size for sending log data to backend, logs beyond this are silently dropped.

 Alternatively, you can pass configurations through environment variables.
-Please refer to [EnvVars.md](EnvVars.md) for the list of environment variables associated with the log reporter.
+Please refer to the [Environment Variables List](../EnvVars.md) for the list of environment variables associated with the log reporter.

 ## Specify a logging level
 Only the logs with a level equal to or higher than the specified will be collected and reported.